Activities In Badrinath

 View Of Mana Village near Badrinath Shrine, Chamoli Uttarakhand

 Ever been to the end of a road?
 Known as the last Indian village, it is where National Highway 58 ends.
 Located at an altitude of 3,200 meters, this village is home to Marchhas and Bhotia people.
 One can visit the Bheem Pul, which according to the legend was built by the physically powerful Bheem.
-A claim to be the "Last Tea Shop of India", this tea shop is located at the edge of the village.
+A claim to be the "First Tea Shop of India", this tea shop is located at the edge of the village.

 7. Valley of Flowers